Gontier-Julien/Ultimate-Pi-hole/README.md

 First install ddclient `sudo apt-get install ddclient`

-Now go create an account at a Dynamique dns service. `I've recommend https://desec.io/ since it a secure service that protect privacy and it free, and that the premade config is made on it`
+Now go create an account at a Dynamique dns service.

+I've recommend [desec.io](https://desec.io/) since it a secure service that protect privacy and it free, and that the premade config is made on it

 Create your custom domain name and make a token `this will be important for our ddclient` In your ddclient config file, copy and past the premade one and change the values of `<token>` and `<yourdomain>` accordingly.